shibedrill/kali-chroot/README.md

 Feel free to contribute!

+### Important:
+This is still in the testing phase.
+Please be careful!
+Please let me know if you would like to help me test this script.
+I'm always looking for a helping hand.

 Summary:
 This script utilizes schroot and debootstrap to create a chroot environment on your system.
 It installs the kali-core metapackage, alongside zsh, in a user-specified directory.
 Then it patches all the issues I've encountered thus far, in order to grant you a functional installation.
 You are also given the option to install the ` kali-tools-top10 ` metapackage (which contains Metasploit and all the other goodies) during the bootstrap.